-where $\theta_t := \sigma^{-1}_t(\mu_t-r_t)$ is the market price of risk process.
-Here $\xi_t (\omega)$ is the Arrow-Debreu value per probability (or likelihood) unit of a security which pays out \$1 at time $t$ if the scenario $\omega$ happens, and $0$ else.
-As this value is high in a recession and low in prosperous times, $\xi_t(\omega)$ has the nice property of directly reflecting the overall state of the economy.
-Therefore, the functional relationship between the optimal wealth and $\xi_t$ may be used as an interpretation of some of our results.
-This approached was also used in \cite{Merton1971,BasakShapiro01,boyle2007,Cuoco08,CNS17,Basak95, Grossman,grossman1996,gabih2009}.
-See also \cite{cochrane2007portfolio} for an elaborate explanation.
-We remark that in a consumption based pricing model $\xi_t$ in equilibrium corresponds to a constant times the marginal utility of consumption and is also called {\it pricing kernel} or {\it stochastic discount factor}.
+where $\xi_T$ is the pricing kernel defined by $\xi_T:=\frac{S_0^{0}}{S_T^{0}}\frac{\d \Q}{\d \P}$ with $\frac{\d \Q}{\d \P}$ being the Radon-Nikodym derivative.
+Throughout this paper we will assume that $\xi_T$ does not have any atom.
+Note that $\xi_T (\omega)$ can be interpreted as the (Arrow-Debreu) value per probability (or likelihood) unit, of a security which pays out \$1 at time $T$ if the scenario $\omega$ happens, and $0$ else.
+As this value is high in a recession and low in prosperous times, $\xi_T(\omega)$ has the property of directly reflecting the overall state of the economy at time $T$.
+We remark that in a consumption based pricing model $\xi_T$ in equilibrium corresponds to a constant times the marginal utility of consumption and is also called {\it pricing kernel} or {\it stochastic discount factor}.

-The insurance company chooses an investment strategy that we describe in terms of the amount $\pi_t$ (in \$) invested in the risky asset at time $t$.
-We assume that the remaining fraction of wealth $(1-\pi_t)$ is invested in the risk free asset to guarantee that the strategy is self-financing.
-The wealth process related to the strategy $\pi_t$ when starting with an initial wealth $x_0>0$ is then easily seen to satisfy